 Published studies concerning the impact of specialist care on lung disease in cystic fibrosis remain limited and most are either biased due to comparison with historical controls and/or underpowered.
 In this retrospective multicentric study, data from all CF children fulfilling the following criteria were collected: 1) Age 6yr and less than 18 yrs at the end of 2003; 2) diagnosed before 8 yrs; 3) follow-up in an accredited Belgian CF centre; 4) at least 1 spirometry and respiratory culture available for 2003.
 Group A included children referred 2 yrs or more after the diagnosis.
 Patients from Group A were then matched with a single early referred patient on the basis of 2 criteria: same centre, as closest age as possible (Group B).
 Data from 217 children were collected (Group A: 67).
 Late referred patients had a lower FEV1 (77.2%+/-22.4 vs 86.7% +/-19.4, p=0.01) and a higher prevalence of P. aeruginosa (38.6 vs 17.5%, p<0.05).So in this population of CF children, a delay of 6.1 yr (vs 0.1 y) between diagnosis and referral to a specialist clinic resulted in poorer respiratory outcome at age 13 years.

-Most experienced CF clinicians, including the present author, are convinced that CF centre care is the ideal from diagnosis -which, with neonatal screening, should now be from a few weeks – but unfortunately by no means all paediaitricians agree.
+Most experienced CF clinicians (including this reviewer, are convinced that CF centre care is the ideal from diagnosis – which, with neonatal screening, should now be from a few weeks – but unfortunately by no means all paediatricians agree.